The proportion of the public who can read your content if it has a readability grade of 8 or lower.

 Analyse an entire website, using its sitemap or RSS feed, in just a few minutes.

-Send your test email campaigns to your own unique link.
-We'll score them and give you a full report.
+Send your test email campaigns to your own unique email address and receive a full readability report.

-The world's most respected and trusted readability algorithms.
-Read More
+Readability analysed with the world's most respected and trusted readability formulas.

 Build readability right into your website CMS or other software with our powerful API.

-Make readability scoring available everywhere with our Dropbox and Slack applications.
+Make readability scoring available everywhere with Dropbox and Slack applications.

 A readability score is a computer-calculated index which can tell you what level of education someone will need to be able to read a piece of text easily.

-Readable uses tried and tested readability algorithms, as well as our own proprietary scoring systems, to analyse the readability of your website or text and recommend ways to improve upon it.
+Readable uses tried and tested readability formulas, as well as our own proprietary scoring systems, to analyse the readability of your website or text and recommend ways to improve upon it.

 To ensure your content is readable by 85% of the general public, you should aim for a readability score of Grade 8 or better.